driftingtides/hyvr/DEVELOPERS_GUIDE.md

 ```
 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple hyvr
 ```
+If you run into issues with parsing of `README.rst` you can try `rst-lint`.

 If everything worked, move on, otherwise try to fix the issues first.